atomicbits/scraml/README.md

    * *scraml-dsl-scala*: This is the Scala code that supports the generated DSL and will be included in the resulting project by the scraml-sbt-plugin.
    * *scraml-generator*: The generator will generate the actual DSL code from a given RAML specification.

+Enable code generation with scraml in your project with the [scraml-maven-plugin](https://github.com/atomicbits/scraml-maven-plugin) (Java) or the [scraml-sbt-plugin](https://github.com/atomicbits/scraml-sbt-plugin) (Scala).
+Have a look at the [scraml-test-java](https://github.com/atomicbits/scraml-test-java) and [scraml-test-scala](https://github.com/atomicbits/scraml-test-scala) projects respectively for an example of how to empower scraml in you projects.

 ## Copyright and License